World War One

 Private Walter Percival, originally of Thornton Rust, (courtesy of IWM).

 William was born in Leeds in March 1885.
 His parents were John Jagger Pickles, a general practitioner, and Lucy Dobson.
-All six of their sons went into medicine.
+Five of six of their sons went into medicine.
 William graduated in 1910 and began working in Leeds, but in 1912 he visited Aysgarth as a locum for Dr. Edward Hime.
 Later that year, he served as a ship's doctor on a voyage to Calcutta and, on his return to England, he resumed working for Dr. Hime.
 Also in the practise was Will’s friend, Dean Dunbar and, when Hime decided to move away from the area in 1913, Will replaced him.
 It was then that he first met Gerty, the second youngest daughter of Harry Tunstill, a mill owner from Burnley, who built Thornton Lodge on the outskirts of Thornton Rust in 1909 (see photograph of Thornton Lodge in the Home Front section).
 They developed a mutual attraction and Will thought that the future looked rosy in both his professional and personal life.

 However, with war looming, he joined the Royal Naval Reserves in April 1914 with the rank of Surgeon.
 When war was declared, Will received a telegram ordering him to report to HMS Albion at Plymouth.
 The Albion was an old battleship of 12,000 tons with a crew of 800 and was of a type that preceded the Dreadnoughts.
 In his biography, Will Pickles of Wensleydale, John Pemberton wrote: “On that first Sunday morning in August, he went round all the villages with his brother Jack, who had come over to help Dunbar in his absence, saying goodbye to his patients…To Will the bottom seemed to have fallen out of his world.
 The afternoon was spent in packing and that night he caught the milk train to Northallerton, and arrived in Plymouth on the morning of Monday, August 3rd.”